MarquezProject/marquez/docs/index.md

   <img src="./assets/images/design.png">
 </p>

-To ease adoption and enable a diverse set of data processing applications (Clients) to build metadata collection as a core requirement into their design, we will provide language-specific SDKs that implement the Metadata API.
-In our initial release, we will provide support for Python.
+To ease adoption and enable a diverse set of data processing applications to build metadata collection as a core requirement into their design, Marquez provides language-specific SDKs that implement the **Metadata API**.
+As part of our initial release, we have provided support for Python.

 The Metadata API is an abstraction for recording information around the production and consumption of datasets.
-It needs to be a low-latency, highly-available stateless layer responsible for encapsulating both metadata persistence and aggregation of lineage information.
-The API will allow clients to collect and/or obtain dataset information to/from the Metadata Repository.
+It's a low-latency, highly-available stateless layer responsible for encapsulating both metadata persistence and aggregation of lineage information.
+The API allows clients to collect and/or obtain dataset information to/from the **Metadata Repository**.

-Metadata needs to be collected, organized and stored in a way to allow for rich exploratory queries via the [Marquez UI](https://github.com/MarquezProject/marquez-web).
-The **Metadata Repository** will serve as a catalog of dataset information encapsulated and cleanly abstracted away by the [Marquez API]().
+Metadata needs to be collected, organized and stored in a way to allow for rich exploratory queries via the **Marquez UI**.
+The Metadata Repository serves as a catalog of dataset information encapsulated and cleanly abstracted away by the Metadata API.

 ## Data Model